thedersen/backbone.validation/README.md

 #### v0.9.0 [commits](https://github.com/thedersen/backbone.validation/compare/v0.8.2...v0.9.0)

 * Fixed undefined format function when calling one of the built in validators form within a method validator.
-Fixes #98
+Fixes [#98](https://github.com/thedersen/backbone.validation/issues/98) and [#111](https://github.com/thedersen/backbone.validation/issues/111)
 * BREAKING: Added ability to set error message per pattern.
-This means that if you have custom patterns, or have change the default one, you need to [add/change a default message](http://thedersen.com/projects/backbone-validation/#extending-backbone-validation/adding-custom-patterns) for it.
-Fixes #174
+This means that if you have custom patterns, or have changed the message for one of the built in patterns, you need to [add/change a default message](http://thedersen.com/projects/backbone-validation/#extending-backbone-validation/adding-custom-patterns) for it.
+Fixes [#174](https://github.com/thedersen/backbone.validation/issues/174)
 * BREAKING: length, maxLength, minLength and rangeLength validators no longer secretly trims the string.
-Fixes #134
+Fixes [#134](https://github.com/thedersen/backbone.validation/issues/134)
+* Added new examples

 #### v0.8.2 [commits](https://github.com/thedersen/backbone.validation/compare/v0.8.1...v0.8.2)